As I write this I am at the tail end of week 5 post-op. Tomorrow will be the 6 week mark but technically 6 weeks will end on Monday the 25th.

 My perineum is finally feeling better.
 I determined that Epsom salts were actually irritating so I went back to my perineal herbs and I also started using a perineal herb spray as well which seemed to help.
 I did red light therapy about 3 times this week.

-For exercise I am now doing the core breath, the bridge, the clam, the bent knee lift and added in the seated march.
-I noticed my incision a bit more being seated on the ball and missed a couple days but have aimed to do my exercises at least once but usually twice a day.
+For exercise, I am now doing the core breath, the bridge, the clam, the bent knee lift and added in the seated march.
+I noticed my incision a bit more being seated on the ball and missed a couple of days but have aimed to do my exercises at least once but usually twice a day.
 I checked in with my friend and former business partner Julia who is a pelvic floor physio in Toronto.
 She supports kegels and the core confidence program for my recovery.
 It was nice to get her reassurance too!

-I am really interested to see if my 'lift' part of my Kege is better after surgery or not.
+I am really interested to see if my 'lift' part of my Kegel is better after surgery or not.
 I feel like it might be so I am hoping what I feel is what my physio feels.
 My lift was hindered prior to surgery and my physio wasn't sure if it was from the rectocele or because I was already partially contracted (not releasing).

 I am doing about 50% of my hypopressives as well which feels good.
 I really missed them!

 I have found this week hard mentally because of the weakness I have felt.
 I found it hard to be patient.
 I worried about what fitness will look like for me if I continue to feel weak.
 I worried about sex and what it will feel like.
 I worried about if all the things I was doing were right.
-I worried about a lot.
+I worried a lot.
 I kept reminding myself of a quote I heard from the Chopra App "worrying is like praying for what you don't want."
 I am trying to stay focused on a positive outcome and remind myself that the return to higher intensity fitness for postpartum people is 4-6 months at least.
 It is the same if not longer for post-op.

 I had a day of frustration and tears yesterday when I got my DUTCH test results and crying felt cathartic.
 This has been a VERY emotional process.